coatyio/coaty-js/docs/man/developer-guide.md

 An Update request or proposal specifies an entire Coaty object as event data.

-An Update event signal accomplishment by responding with a Complete event with the entire (usually changed) object as event data.
+A responding Complete event signals accomplishment with the entire (usually changed) object as event data.
 This approach avoids complex merging operations of incremental change deltas in the agents.
 Since objects are treated as immutable entities on the agent this approach is in line.

 The Update-Complete pattern can also be used to propose potential object changes.
 Observes can then express how to accept the proposal by responding with